chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 http://pubs.acs.org/doi/abs/10.1021/ct200316w

-If you use the AMBER method and lipid force-field to generate PMFs for publication, please cite the relevant AMBER and Lipid14/Lipid16 references:
+**Important:** If you use the AMBER method and lipid force-field to generate PMFs for publication, please cite the relevant AMBER and Lipid14/Lipid16 references:

 http://pubs.acs.org/doi/abs/10.1021/ct4010307

+Acknowledgements- Thanks to the following for adding in the COM umbrella restraint code, testing of the tutorial and general work on simulation of lipids in AMBER:
+*Ross Walker, Ian Gould, Charles Lin, Ben Madej, Aage Skjevik, Knut Teigen, Philip Morris.*